 This web page has information about lead in drinking water and how to test for it and a fact sheet for parents.

 |Lead and Your Job: What Adults Should Know About Lead Poisoning||

 This fact sheet is for a parent who works with lead and explains how to reduce occupational lead exposure and how to reduce a child’s exposure to "take home" lead.

 |Poster: Lead-Free Kids for a Healthy Future||

-An 11x17 poster to display in your office that outlines keeping homes lead-safe, testing children for lead, and getting the facts on lead poisoning.
+Display this 11x17 poster that outlines keeping homes lead-safe, testing children for lead, and getting the facts on lead poisoning in your office.

 |Pregnancy and Lead Poisoning||This fact sheet has information on the health effects of lead on pregnant women and fetuses, how to protect fetuses before birth, and possible lead exposures.|

 |Blood Lead Exposure Risk Assessment for Pregnant and Breastfeeding Women||Use this brief questionnaire when assessing lead risks for pregnant women.|